Open Repositories

 - Otherwise publish in a generic data repository, such as DataCiteNL, Zenodo, FigShare.

-In academia many repositories host data and/or publications, Utrecht University has its own institutional repository, Yoda (link to Yoda page), which focuses on hosting research data.
+In academia many repositories host data and/or publications, Utrecht University has its own institutional repository, Yoda, which focuses on hosting research data.
 UU Geosciences researchers also participates in many other repositories, such as the Digital Archiving and Networking Services (DANS), and the European Plate Observation System (EPOS).

 In the faculty of Geosciences we have a directory of Geosciences repository on the intranet, it can be found at the following link: